jscaldwell55/tasking-assistant-extension/README.md

 This extension allows:

-Contributors to automatically copy data from tasking platforms to submission forms Team to share one configuration across hundreds of users
+Users to automatically copy data from tasking platforms to submission forms Team to share one configuration across hundreds of users

 II.
 SETUP (PROTOTYPE)